Kill Weeds Without Damaging Your Turf

 What weed killer is safe for artificial grass?

-Glyphosate-based weed killers are safe to use on and around artificial grass.
+Glyphosate-based weed killers (such as Roundup) are safe to use on and around artificial grass.
+Vinegar and salt solutions are also safe.
 Avoid anything containing iron sulphate (causes orange staining) or bleach (causes discolouration).
 Always check the label before applying any product.

 Will boiling water damage artificial grass?

 Potentially, yes.
 Artificial grass is made from plastic, and boiling water can melt or distort the fibres.
-Use hot water instead – recently boiled water that’s been allowed to cool for a few minutes.
-This is still hot enough to kill weeds without risking damage to the turf.
+Use hot water instead.
+Water from a recently boiled kettle that’s been allowed to cool for a few minutes is still hot enough to kill weeds without risking damage to the turf.

 How do I stop weeds coming back?